mattnish/rad/README.md

 Rad.js
 ===================================================================

+NOTE: I'm not sure if it is against AdSense policies, or not.

 BASIC INFO:
 This plugin is meant to add responsive sizing to Google Ads.
 It uses CSS3 transforms to scale the ad up/down to the proper size,